Define: Product Strategy and Prioritisation

-For product managers and product leaders who want to define requirements so precisely that humans and AI agents implement them without follow-up questions – with versioned specs instead of ticket administration.
+For product managers and product leaders who turn prioritised features into a spec that humans and AI agents implement without follow-up questions – with the Impact & Feasibility Matrix instead of gut feeling.

 Vibe coding vs spec-driven development